sparkzsz/tillytasky_v2/README.md

 I needed a game.
 Something to be excited about.
 Something that would keep me going without burning me out.

 While hunting for my next tech job in the AI rat race, I started keeping a daily tally of submitted applications, challenging myself to beat yesterday's count.
-Because let's be real: recruiting is just a numbers game.
+Because let's be real: recruiting is a numbers game.

 So why not bring this “game” to everyday tasks?